Get the latest news, tips and reviews.

-Jeanneau Sun Odyssey 36i: French Injection
+Jeanneau Sun Odyssey 36i

-This injection molded performance cruiser has the performance and aesthetics to match it's high tech build technique.
-A boat review from our April 2007 issue
+This injection molded performance cruiser has the performance and aesthetics to match its high tech build technique.
+A boat review from our April 2007 issue.

 When it comes to production boatbuilding, no one on the current manufacturing tableau does it any better than the French builder Jeanneau, and the proof of that statement is very much in evidence with the Sun Odyssey 36i.
 The "i" stands for injection molding, the process—in which resin is injected under pressure through closed molds—that the company employs for the 36i's balsa-cored decks as well as for other components.
 It makes for lighter, stronger structures and cleaner, more environmentally friendly factories.
 The hull itself is hand-laid fiberglass utilizing two layers of vinylester resin, to which an internal fiberglass grid—Jeanneau calls this its "3rd Generation Hull Structure"—is glued and laminated for strength and rigidity.